 - Exposure to poisons.
 Toxic substances include industrial chemicals and heavy metals such as lead and mercury.

-- Medications.
-Certain medications, especially those used to treat cancer (chemotherapy), can cause peripheral neuropathy.
+- Medicines.
+Certain medicines, especially chemotherapy used to treat cancer, can cause peripheral neuropathy.

-- Trauma or pressure on the nerve.
-Traumas, such as from motor vehicle accidents, falls or sports injuries, can sever or damage peripheral nerves.
+- Injury or pressure on the nerve.
+Injuries, such as from motor vehicle accidents, falls or sports injuries, can sever or damage peripheral nerves.
 Nerve pressure can result from having a cast or using crutches or repeating a motion such as typing many times.

-- Vitamin deficiencies.
-B vitamins — including B-1, B-6 and B-12 — vitamin E and niacin are crucial to nerve health.
+- Low vitamin levels.
+B vitamins, including B-1, B-6 and B-12, as well as copper and vitamin E are crucial to nerve health.

 Peripheral neuropathy risk factors include:

-- Diabetes, especially if your sugar levels are poorly controlled
+- Diabetes, especially if your sugar levels are not controlled well.

-- Infections, such as Lyme disease, shingles, Epstein-Barr virus, hepatitis B and C, and HIV
+- Infections, such as Lyme disease, shingles, hepatitis B and C, and HIV.

-- Autoimmune diseases, such as rheumatoid arthritis and lupus, in which your immune system attacks your own tissues
+- Autoimmune diseases, such as rheumatoid arthritis and lupus, in which the immune system attacks your own tissues.

 Complications of peripheral neuropathy can include:

-- Burns and skin trauma.
+- Burns, skin injuries and wounds on the feet.
 You might not feel temperature changes or pain on parts of your body that are numb.

 - Infection.
-Your feet and other areas lacking sensation can become injured without your knowing.
-Check these areas regularly and treat minor injuries before they become infected, especially if you have diabetes.
+Your feet and other areas that lack sensation can become injured without your knowing.
+Check these areas regularly, wear close-toed, well-fitting shoes and treat minor injuries before they become infected, especially if you have diabetes.

 Manage underlying conditions

-The best way to prevent peripheral neuropathy is to manage medical conditions that put you at risk, such as diabetes, alcoholism or rheumatoid arthritis.
+The best way to prevent peripheral neuropathy is to manage medical conditions that put you at risk.

 Make healthy lifestyle choices